 Summary: This program provides one percent of net M2 revenues to supplement existing countywide SNEMT services.
-Since inception, more than \$29.3 million has been allocated to support more than 1.4 million SNEMT boardings6.
-This quarter, more than \$663,000 in SNEMT funding was paid to the County of Orange.
+Since inception, nearly \$31.3 million has been allocated to support nearly 1.44 million SNEMT boardings.
+This quarter, more than \$1.4 million in SNEMT funding was paid to the County of Orange.

-6 The SNEMT program is operated by the County of Orange Office on Aging.
+The SNEMT program is operated by the County of Orange Office on Aging.
 Total boardings are calculated based on all services funded by M2 and the County of Orange.